What it’s like to volunteer at Riding Beyond

 Riding Beyond Jobs

 The hands-on jobs include working as sidewalkers and horse leaders, committing to a minimum of a session of four meetings with two riders, starting at 1pm and finishing by 4:30 pm on four afternoons, either Tuesday or Wednesday.
+(We move to mornings in September.)
 We also conduct Saturday group sessions 9am – 2 pm, May through September, once a month.
 See the dates for sessions HERE.
-Horse handlers are required to attend ongoing horse handling sessions outside of participant sessions, usually once or twice a month for 2 hours.
+Horse handlers are required to attend ongoing horse handling sessions outside of participant sessions.

 Maybe you want to help with snacks, music, and the other nitty gritty, which involves less time commitment.